-Agencies use system messages to send messages to citizens who have a citizen account.
 For example, an agency might want to provide information and helpline numbers to citizens who are affected by a natural disaster.
 You can configure system messages in the administration application on the New System Message page.

-Use the Title and Message fields to define the title of the message and the message body that is displayed in the My Messages pane.
-If you define the message as a priority with the Priority field, the message appears first in the messages listing.
+Use the Title and Message fields to define the title of the message and the message body that is displayed in the citizen application.